streetcomplete/StreetComplete/CONTRIBUTING.md

 ## Translating the app

-You can translate StreetComplete at POEditor.
+You can translate StreetComplete at POEditor, and SCEE in Weblate.
 You can add missing translations and improve existing ones.
-Discuss translations at POEditor.

 The only required skills here are ability to read English text and write in your own language.

-Follow [**this link**](https://poeditor.com/join/project/iAUihUmKW7) to improve the translations only available in StreetComplete expert edition, or click the image below to improve translations for StreetComplete (also used in expert edition):
+Follow [**this link**](https://translate.codeberg.org/projects/scee/) to improve the translations only available in SCEE, or click the image below to improve translations for StreetComplete (which are also used in SCEE):

 [![POEditor](https://poeditor.com/public/images/logo_small.png)](https://poeditor.com/join/project/IE4GC127Ki)

-After joining, the [main site of the POEditor](https://poeditor.com/projects/) should list StreetComplete for logged in users.

-Before each [release](res/documentation/creating%20new%20release.md), translations are pulled in from POEditor.
-Please, use POEditor for translating.
-Manual changes submitted as Pull Requests will not be merged as they do not help the project.

-Once 100% or close to 100% of text is translated, the given language becomes enabled.
-Translations which are not maintained are removed.
-Typically languages which are less than 60% translated will be considered as not maintained and such translation will be disabled.

-The source translation is in US English (in [app/src/main/res/values/strings.xml](app/src/main/res/values/strings.xml)).
-POEditor has a list of modifications in dialects such as UK English and Australian English, listed as separate languages.
+The source translation is in US English (in [app/src/main/res/values/strings_ee.xml](app/src/main/res/values/strings_ee.xml)).

 ### iD presets